Religion

-What Ancient Cultures Teach us About Grief, Mourning and Continuity of Life
+What Ancient Cultures Can Teach Us About Grief, Mourning, and the Continuity of Life

 The mourning traditions of earlier cultures prescribed precise patterns of behavior that facilitated the public expression of grief and provided support for the bereaved.